Patrick Soon-Shiong is still trying to save the Los Angeles Times. Some hope he’ll do more than that.

 He bought the one-fourth stake several years ago to position himself to buy the Times.
 And while he was feuding with Ferro over his efforts to buy the Times, Soon-Shiong briefly considered buying all of Tribune so that he could be the one to charge everyone else the transition services fees.

 He chose not to.
-Now, however, Tribune has agreed to sell itself to Alden Global Capital — a hedge fund with a reputation for slashing budgets at the newspapers it has purchased, eliminating staff and selling off real estate assets to establish higher-than-average profit margins.
-Which has suddenly made Soon-Shiong a potentially pivotal player in its future, prompting some Tribune journalists to publicly plead with him to vote against the deal.
+Now, however, Tribune has agreed to sell itself to Alden Global Capital — a hedge fund with a reputation for slashing budgets at the newspapers it has purchased, eliminating staffers and selling off real estate assets to establish higher-than-average profit margins.
+That has suddenly made Soon-Shiong a potentially pivotal player in its future, prompting some Tribune journalists to publicly plead with him to vote against the deal.

 Heath Freeman is the hedge fund guy who says he wants to save local news.
 Somehow, no one’s buying it.